 You’ll be taught by international experts in the field, teaching specialised modules which will develop your skills in research, litigation and negotiating.
 Our internationally diverse community of staff and students gives us a breadth of cross-cultural perspectives and insights into law and justice around the world.

-Dr Onyeka Osuji previously practised in corporate and commercial law before a career change into academia.
-He is currently a Reader in Law and his research interests lie within Corporate Governance, Corporate Social Responsibility, Consumer Protection, Development and Corporate Regulation.
-Dr Osuji is also qualified as a barrister and solicitor of Nigeria and a (non-practising) solicitor of England and Wales and has advised individuals, corporations, and national and international governmental and non-governmental organizations.
+Prof. Onyeka Osuji previously practised in corporate and commercial law before a career change into academia.
+He is currently a Professor in Law and the Head of Essex Law School and his research interests lie within Corporate Governance, Corporate Social Responsibility, Consumer Protection, Development and Corporate Regulation.
+Prof. Osuji is also qualified as a barrister and solicitor of Nigeria and a (non-practising) solicitor of England and Wales and has advised individuals, corporations, and national and international governmental and non-governmental organizations.

 Dr Stephen Turner is a Senior Lecturer in Essex Law School and has research interests in international environmental law, climate change, global environmental governance and corporate responsibility.

-Dr Tara Van Ho is a Lecturer in Essex Law School.
-She is one of the leaders of our Essex Business and Human Rights Project, through which she advises states, intergovernmental organisations, non-governmental organisations, and businesses on issues of business, investment, and human rights.
+Dr Tara Van Ho is a Senior Lecturer in Essex Law School.
+She has been one of the leaders of our Essex Business and Human Rights Project, through which she advised states, intergovernmental organisations, non-governmental organisations, and businesses on issues of business, investment, and human rights.
 Her main research interests are business and human rights, investment law and human rights, economic, social and cultural rights, and transitional justice.

 Essex Law School graduates have gone on to a wide variety of careers in international and intergovernmental organisations or employment with governments across the world, in commerce and banking, in non-governmental organisations and, as might be expected, in the legal profession and the judiciary.